Acre Resources Ltd (Acre) – UK Terms & Conditions

-(a) If, after an offer of Engagement has been made to the Applicant, the Client decides for any reason to withdraw it, the Client shall be liable to pay the Company a minimum fee of£2,000.
+(a) If, after an offer of Engagement has been made to the Applicant, the Client decides for any reason to withdraw it, the Client shall be liable to pay the Company 80% of the anticipated fee.

-(b) Where the Company has been retained, and the Client decides for any reason to cancel or postpone the vacancy, and if the Company by that time has already spent time in relation to the search, the Client shall pay the Company a cancellation fee of £2000 to compensate for the search work performed.
+(b) Where the Company has been retained, and the Client decides for any reason to cancel or postpone the vacancy, and if the Company by that time has already spent time in relation to the search, the Client shall pay the Company a cancellation fee of 80% of the anticipated fee to compensate for the search work performed.
 This payment becomes immediately due upon cancellation of assignment.

 These fees will be priced on a case by case basis and will be payable in line with our Payment Terms.

-For fees in relation to Acre Frameworks, please refer to the Acre Frameworks Terms and Condition
+For fees in relation to Acre Frameworks, please refer to the Acre Frameworks Terms and Conditions

 Payment Terms: 21 calendar days from invoice date